tlswg/tls13-spec/draft-ietf-tls-tls13.md

 may be in the interest of interoperability not to disable non-anonymous key exchange when the application layer is allowing anonymous key exchange.

+The PRFs SHALL be as follows:

+   o  For cipher suites ending with _SHA256, the PRF is the TLS PRF
+      with SHA-256 as the hash function.

+   o  For cipher suites ending with _SHA384, the PRF is the TLS PRF
+      with SHA-384 as the hash function.

-New cipher suite values have been assigned by IANA as described in
+New cipher suite values are been assigned by IANA as described in
 {{iana-considerations}}.

 Note: The cipher suite values { 0x00, 0x1C } and { 0x00, 0x1D } are